egeucak/api-doc-gpt/README.md

 Enjoy interacting with your API documentation
 ![showcase](./showcase.png)

+# With GPT-4

+This also works with GPT-4.
+You just need to pass parameter `--model-name=gpt-4` while running the script.

 ## How it works

 This works by creating open api documentation from your fastapi app and then using the GPT-3.5 language model to analyze documentation for your API.